monty5811/stcolumbas.freechurch.org/src/_headlines/2020-09-05-who-are-you-jesus-follow-on-discussions.md

 **Venue**

-This will depend on restrictions, numbers and preference but we'll be i touch with you about that.
+This will depend on restrictions, numbers and preference but we'll be in touch with you about that.

 We will meet either in: